Antiquake-rs/antiquake-rs/DEVNOTES.md

 #### Next Steps

+-allow the client to look around and move around !! (using game deltas in a buffer w ticks)

 - upgrade src/client/mod so that the client has a 'PhysicalGameState' which is a virtual machine that advances by 33ms ticks.
 This virtual machine is a replica to that which is on the server.  (see fn frame() )